Chaduke/paddles_balls_blocks_walls/README.md

 To play just use the mouse to move the paddle, left click "swings" the paddle and right click releases balls.
 Enjoy!

+TODO List:

+Short Term
+- Enable replay of individual levels
+- Find out why the ball lands on the paddle sometimes and stops
+- Add "Total timer" for all levels
+- Keep track of player's best times
+- Make a "max size" paddle pickup item

+Long Term
+- Create a clone of all 50 original levels from Block 1.30 (10 done)
+- Add 50 new unique levels
+- Create a Menu
+- Create a UI / HUD
+- Redo all sounds / music in Ableton Live

 =========================================================

 This is a game project I've been wanting to work on for a very long time.
 Now that the years have flown by, and the original game that inspired me to re-create it has fallen into obscurity, (among other reasons), the time is now!